GenericMappingTools/gmt/doc/rst/source/datasets/remote-data.rst

 GMT will do the following when you request a remote file in a GMT command:

 #.
 We check if the locally cached catalog with information about the data available from the server
    is up-to-date or if it needs to be refreshed.
-If the file is older that the :term:`GMT_DATA_SERVER_UPDATE` limit then we refresh the catalog.
+If the file is older that the :term:`GMT_DATA_UPDATE_INTERVAL` limit then we refresh the catalog.
 #.
 When the catalog is refreshed, we determine the publication date for each dataset on the server,
    and if any local copies you may have are now obsolete we will remove them to force a re-download from the server.